leaf2fire/userChrome/README.md

 unintentionally drifts to the scrollbar.
 This has happened enough times that I'm willing to change it for a smoother browsing experience.

-As an additional role, the scrollbar needs to be noticeable when you need to know the information provided by the roles above and be practically invisible when you don't.
+As an additional role, the scrollbar needs to be noticeable when you want to know the information provided by the roles above and be practically invisible when you don't.

 To fulfill this final role, I decided to make the scrollbar a thin translucent rectangle.
-Details can be found in `css/scrollbars.uc.css`.
+Details can be found in `src/scss/scrollbars.scss`.

 # Usage